Vallegrande

 The town was the first burial site of revolutionary Che Guevara, after his 1967 execution.

-History

-Vallegrande was founded by the Spanish in 1612 under the name Ciudad de Jesús y Montes Claros de los Caballeros del Vallegrande (Town of Jesus and Montes Claros of the knights of Vallegrande).
-It was intended to serve as a frontier to prevent the constant raids of the Guarani (Chiriguano) warriors that dominated the region.
-Many of the original inhabitants of Vallegrande were Sephardic and Ashkenazic Jews converted to Catholicism and persecuted by the inquisition in Spain and nearby La Plata and Potosi, for they were suspected to continue to secretly practice Judaism.
-Others came from Santa Cruz de la Sierra as Vallegrande became the main transit point in the route that connected Santa Cruz with the mines of Peru.

-During the 18th and 19th centuries Vallegrande steadily grew and became the urban and cultural center of the region with a population of 25,000 by 1900.
-In the 20th century, though, concurrent with the rise of the nearby Santa Cruz, Vallegrande's importance gradually declined.

 Geography

 Overview

 The town lies in a big valley (hence the name) at an altitude of 2,030 m (6,660 ft) and has approximately 6,000 inhabitants.
 It has a mild temperate climate due mainly to its valley location, altitude, and the cold winter fronts the sweep the plains of Santa Cruz known as "Surazo".

 Climate

 Vallegrande has a subtropical highland climate (Köppen: Cwb).
 Temperatures are relatively temperate annually, with high levels of diurnal temperature variation due to the altitude.
 Precipitation falls mainly during summer storms, while winter is marked by a drying period.

+Climate

 Economy

 The main industries in the area revolve around agriculture and its derived products.
 The region is mainly dedicated to the production of grains such as corn and wheat, and fruits such as peaches, apples, grapes, pears, chirimoyas and plums.
 Among the value added products the most important are homemade bread, chamas, fruit liquor, wine, handmade rugs, and other handcrafts.